ryanlloydfrench/fruitcss/README.md

 By default fruitcss will troll through your entire project's HTML for utility classes.
 You may want to configure this to search the contents of only certain directories and/or filetypes.

-You can do this by adding a config file to your project's root directory.
+You can do this by adding a config file in your project's root directory.

 ```js
 // fruitcss.config.js